Supporting Textiles in the UK

 Although The Company’s control of cloth finishing ceased in the 18th century, today we continue to promote textiles through apprenticeships, education, technical skills development, funding innovative textile technology, and safe-guarding textiles heritage.

 We are one of the largest private-sector supporters of textiles in the UK.
-In the past three years (2018-2020), we've awarded nearly £2.2 million towards our 'industry mission', supporting British textiles.
+In the past three years (2021-2023), we've awarded more than £1.8 million towards our 'industry mission', supporting British textiles, not including an extraordinary investment of £8.9 million (over ten years) to found the Leeds Institute of Textiles and Colour (LITAC).

 Our support is strategically focused on four key areas: